Dingli

-Dingli (Ħad-Dingli) is a village in the Western Region of Malta, with a population of 3,865 as of 2021.
+Dingli (Ħad-Dingli) is a village in the Western Region of Malta.
 It is 13 km from the capital Valletta and two kilometers (2 km) from the nearest town, Rabat.
 The village lies on a plateau some 230 metres above sea level, near the highest point of Malta.
 The area provides not only open sea views over the tiny, uninhabited isle of Filfla, but is also a good vantage point over Malta.
 The cliffs offer views of the nearby Buskett Gardens and Verdala Palace.
+The population of Dingli was 3,950 in July 2024.
+This included 1,995 males and 1,955 females; 3,790 Maltese nationals and 160 foreign nationals.

 Etymology

 The name Dingli is believed to be derived from the name of Sir Thomas Dingley, an English knight of the Order of St. John, who owned much of the lands in the surrounding area.

 History

 Rock-cut tombs dating back to Phoenician, Carthaginian and Roman times have been found in the limits of Dingli.
 Roman baths and other remains were also found at Għajn Handful and the area of Ta' Baldu.